tbradbury/learning-site/md-posts/eks-basics.md

 `terraform plan` to see what will be created in AWS and if your happy you can run:
 `terraform apply` and type yes to create your Cluster.

 This will take about 10 to 20 mins to complete.
-AWS EKS does cost money to be sure to remove everything once do if your just using it to test - `terraform destroy`
+AWS EKS does cost money so be sure to remove everything once done if your just using it to test - `terraform destroy`

-Once this is done you have a Cluster create but how do you access it. **Terraform** will have create a `kubeconfig_{cluster-name}` file as part fo the build process.
+Once this is done you have a Cluster create but how do you access it. **Terraform** will have created a `kubeconfig_{cluster-name}` file as part fo the build process.

 Export this to a environmental veriable `export KUBECONFIG=/path/to/{cluster-name}` you can then run commands against your Cluster:

 `kubectl get pods --all-namespaces`

 So you have a cluster but you dont have anything on it.
 As we did in the [ECS](/ecs-basics) tutorial we will use a image of the site from ECR that we will then add to our Cluster.

 Create a ECR repo in AWS console - {AWS_ACCOUNT_ID}.dkr.ecr.{AWS_DEFAULT_REGION}.amazonaws.com/tutorial-site-registry

 We can now build and push our Docker image to AWS ECR if you need to learn how to create docker images take a look at [Build Docker Image](/build-docker-image) tutorial.
 In the created repo click on the View push commands button and follow the instructions to get your image up to the repos.

 So how are we going to get our Image in ECR into our EKS Cluster?
 To acheive this we will use **Helm**

 **Helm** describes itself as the package mananger for **Kubernetes**.
 It helps define, install and upgrade even the most complex Kubernetes apps.
 Helm allows us to package our app along with all of the config it needs, into a **Chart**.
-The Helm Chart then describes howour app should be deployed and run.
+The Helm Chart then describes how our app should be deployed and run.

 You will need Helm installed on your computer [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/)